vision72/-100DaysofMLCode/4.averma12/README.md

       Found out limitations of techniques I can apply on current project.
       Onwards to day 4 , defining model, data loader. https://github.com/averma12/Beginning_Data_Science/blob/master/View%20Image%20and%20Transforms.ipynb

+  # Day 4
+     Introduction to datasets and dataloaders in pytorch.
+Combining them with transforms.
+     Also introduced to databunch in fast.ai.
+Will look more into it tomorrow